funinkina/openeffects/README.md

 - Cameras are accessed securely via the `xdg-desktop-portal-camera`.
 - IPC is restricted exclusively to the D-Bus **session bus**.
 - No telemetry, network calls, or cloud inference.
 All ML processing happens locally.
-- Heavier models can be downloaded via the GUI, verified by SHA256 hashes defined in local manifests.

 ## Development Platform